 Clocks in Ardour are used to display time values precisely.
 In many cases, they are also one way to edit (change) time values, and in a few cases, the only way.
 All clocks share the same basic appearance and functionality, which is described below, but a few clocks serve particularly important roles.

-In the transport bar of the editor window there are two clocks (unless you are on a very small screen), that display the current position of the playhead and additional information related to transport control and the timeline.
+In the transport bar of the editor window there are two clocks (on a large enough screen), that display the current position of the playhead and additional information related to transport control and the timeline.
 These are called the transport clocks; the left one is the primary transport clock and the right one is the secondary transport clock.

 All the clocks in Ardour share the same powerfull way of editing time.
 Refer to Editing Clocks to learn how.